BuildWithLal/dockerization/README.md

 * Dockerize Next.js for Development and Production
 * Deploy Dockerized Next.js to EC2 using GitLab CI
 * Dockerize FastAPI for Development and Production
+* Deploy Dockerized FastAPI app to ECS using GitLab CI

 #### How to Use:
 * Clone the Repository: `git clone github.com/BuildWithLal/dockerization.git`